huggingface/dataset-viewer/docs/source/parquet.md

 }
 ```

-Optionally you can specify which configuration name to return, as well as which split:
+Optionally you can specify which subset name to return, as well as which split:

 <inferencesnippet>
 <python>